Ryan-Maurer/Visualizing-Country-Music/README.md

 <br />
 Each variable is listed with its rating, and a collection of these queries from releases of a particular time/genre can aid in making inferences about musical norms.
 As stated, this projects aims to collect country music and its attributes into a useable format in order to determine changes in musical preferences across decades.
-In order to do so, lists of songs that are indicative of the music that was going on at the time is integral to this project.
+In order to do so, lists of songs that are indicative of each decade is integral to the success of this project.
 <br />
 ## Data Sources
 The next step is to determine how to get the music to search for in the API.